 13.41.
 Pie Chart

-The Pie Chart object draws a pie chart that is divided into slices to illustrate numerical proportion, according to the value of the designated read address.
+The Pie Chart is divided into slices to illustrate numerical proportion according to the value of the designated read address.

-Click the Pie Chart icon on the toolbar to open the property dialog box.
-Set up the properties, press OK button, and a new Pie Chart object will be created.
+Click the Pie Chart icon on the toolbar, set up the properties, and press OK to create the object.